The Best College Town in Every State

 Companies like Hewlett-Packard and CH2M Hill are eager to snap up graduates in what Forbes once ranked one of the smartest towns in the country.
 With a population close to 60,000, Corvallis won't make you feel lost in the wilderness either.

-Pennsylvania: State College
+Bottom Line: State College

 Known by students at Penn State University as "Happy Valley," State College is centrally located between Pittsburgh to the west and Philadelphia to the east.